djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 ### Agent Lab - Creating your first agent

-1. Login into your watsonx account.
+1. Login into your watsonx account using [this](https://dataplatform.cloud.ibm.com/wx/home?context=wx).
 This is Homepage of watsonx AI.

 <img width="1000" alt="image" src="hands-on-lab-assets/image30.png">